 To reduce the number of deaths and injuries from falls through fragile roofs and roof lights, the HSE has toughened regulations.
 The Health and Safety in Roof Work (HSG33) regulation now states that every skylight should have guards in the form of standard skylight covers or fixed standard railing on all exposed sites.
 Failure to comply with these changes in regulations could result in hefty penalties, prosecution or even jail time for any employer, building manager or owner.

 The Health and Safety Offences Act 2008, which came into force on 16 January 2009, raised the maximum possible fine in a magistrates’ court for this type of breach from £5,000 to £20,000.
 In only March of this year, two roofing companies were fined after a worker fell 9 metres through a skylight.
 After the investigation found nothing in place to control the risk of working at height on a fragile roof, one of the companies was fined a hefty £112,000, with the other receiving a fine of £35,000.

 Here at Heightsafe Systems, we are experts in skylight protection and our skylight covers help to prevent falls through acrylic dome and corrugated fibreglass.
 Unlike many other safety products, installing a skylight screen can completely eliminate the hazard.

 The Heightsafe Systems team can also visit your site and provide you with a full fall protection solution following a detailed Risk Assessment by our team of specialists, who are trained in work at height.
 Our free of charge site surveys ideally suit buildings where there is only a small roof area, for which you would receive a report with our recommendations to rectify the issues, which may include advice on skylight protection.

-If you would like some more information about our skylight protection services and free roof survey, please get in touch on: 020 3819 7199.
+If you would like some more information about our skylight protection services and free roof survey, please get in touch on 020 3819 7199, or contact us online.